WHAS Crusade for Children History

 2015

-Comedian Magician Mac King headlined the 62nd WHAS Crusade for Children.
+Comedian Magician Mac King headlined the 62nd WHAS Crusade For Children.

 The Kentucky Center